Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "Human word?"
 Loor asked, then frowned when she nodded.
 "They can’t help?"

 "They could.
 Maybe.
-They have *great* medicine...but Abi doesn’t want it.
+They have *great* medicine... but Abi doesn’t want it.
 Says if the gods want to Take her now…" She hooted softly.

 Loor watched her for a second.
 "You think she’s wrong," he noted.

 "The gods gave us tools, and friends with great knowings.
-I tried to tell her so, but...sometimes, when a person is sick enough, they stop wanting to live."
+I tried to tell her so, but... sometimes, when a person is sick enough, they stop wanting to live."

 Loor nodded. "...I’ll talk with her after the hunt.
 If her daughter gets a trophy from a strong boy, maybe she’ll see something to live for."